Agomelatine (pronounced a-go-mel-a-tin)

 When VALDOXAN was discontinued in these patients, the increases in liver enzymes usually returned to normal levels.
 This is

 why your doctor has asked you to have routine blood tests.

 Some people taking VALDOXAN for depression have reported the following adverse reactions, which may relate to their depression,

 general health or any of their treatments:

-headache, dizziness, migraine, pins and needles in the fingers and toes or blurred vision
+headache, dizziness, migraine, ringing in the ears, pins and needles in the fingers and toes or blurred vision

 nausea, vomiting, diarrhoea, constipation, stomach pain